Sayantankhan/Angular-CRUD-operation/README.md

-In this project we are using node server and mongodb as a database so before run the project we have to incorporate some node modules, They are ... express MODULE                        --- use for routing purpose ... path MODULE                           --- use for the path ... body-parser MODULE                    --- use for parsing body portion of a request
+In this project we are using node server and mongodb as a database so before run the project we have to incorporate some node modules, They are ... http MODULE                           --- use for http request ... fs MODULE                             --- use for filesystem ... express MODULE                        --- use for routing purpose ... path MODULE                           --- use for the path ... body-parser MODULE                    --- use for parsing body portion of a request